sjmignot/dogsbody/content/other/about.md

 # --
 title: About
+description: "About Samuel Mignot and his art blog Dogsbody."
 # --

 I don't like writing about myself: even a little third person trickery doesn't make the process comfortable.